A Foundation of Passion and Experience

 The privately held company has now grown to be the nation’s largest and fastest growing independent customer relationship marketing agency.
 Companies that have come to rely on Merkle’s passion and expertise to drive results include many household names such as GEICO, Dell, AARP, DIRECTV, and American Heart Association.

 Merkle is constantly evolving its value proposition and expanding its core competencies in anticipation of marketplace changes.
-The company has experienced a compound annual growth rate of 25% over the past 25 years, with 2012 revenues topping $320 million.
-With more than 1,700 employees, the corporation opened its Columbia headquarters in 2008, complemented by offices in Boston, Denver, Hagerstown, MD, King of Prussia, PA, Little Rock, Minneapolis, Montvale, NJ, New York City, Philadelphia, Pittsburgh, San Francisco and Shanghai.
+The company has experienced a compound annual growth rate of 25% over the past 25 years, with 2013 revenues of $318 million.
+With more than 2,100 employees, the corporation opened its Columbia headquarters in 2008, complemented by offices in Boston, Chicago, Denver, Hagerstown, MD, King of Prussia, PA, Little Rock, Minneapolis, Montvale, NJ, New York City, Philadelphia, Pittsburgh, San Francisco and Shanghai.